 Drug addicts and alcoholics are master manipulators.
 They know how to hide their addictions and abuse problems, and they know how to dodge medical tests.
 An attorney can help you gather the evidence you need to prove your claims and get the custody that is best for your child.

 Contact the attorneys at Romanowski Law Offices today.
 We can discuss the circumstances of your case and we may be able to help you prove that the co-parent is abusing drug or alcohol.
-Call us today for a free consultation at 732-603-8585 or fill out an online contact form with your questions.
+Call us today for an expert consultation at 732-603-8585 or fill out an online contact form with your questions.